koech-v/hello-world/README.md

 # hello-world
+My name is Vincent
-I am learning GitHub, nothing much here
+I am learning how to use  GitHub, nothing much here
+ I hope i will learn something new here